Cat-Byte01/better-cutefish-terminal/README.md

 - [ ] Add a option in the settings to change text color  ( in dark and in light mode seperatly )
 - [ ] Change the settings menu  to be similar to the settings app in cutefishos

-If you want something else to be added, make a issue about it and i will add it to my To-Do.
+If you want something else to be added, make a issue about it.

 ## Build instructions: